Q: How many students are accepted?

-EPE currently offers teaching assistantships (TA’s) in EPE 301 “Education and American Culture.”
-Some of our students also assist in the teaching of EPE/EDP 557 “Gathering and Analyzing Educational Data” and EPE 174 “Theories of College Student Success.”
+EPE currently offers teaching assistantships (TAs) in EPE 301 “Education and American Culture.”
+Some of our students also assist in the teaching of EPE/EDP 557 “Gathering and Analyzing Educational Data.”

-Typically at least two students per semester are working with faculty members as research assistants (RA’s); however, this varies according to faculty needs.
-EPE students have also been successful in securing research assistantships in other departments in the College of Education.
+Typically, at least two students per semester are working with faculty members as research assistants (RAs), but this varies according to faculty needs.
+EPE students have been successful in securing research assistantships in other departments in the College of Education as well.

-Students with an interest in academic or student affairs may be interested in Graduate Assistantships (GA’s).
+Students with an interest in academic or student affairs may be interested in Graduate Assistantships (GAs).
 Our department has an agreement with the Division of Student Affairs to place students in units across campus to increase professional development opportunities.
-These placements can include: student leadership, residential life, athletics, etc. Our students have also been successful at finding positions in Academic Enhancement and Institutional Research.
+These placements can include student leadership, residential life, athletics, etc. Our students have been successful at finding positions in Academic Enhancement/Transformative Learning and Institutional Research.